Let's go to the forest to look for slime molds.

 Ceratiomyxa fruticulosa var. flexuosa has long branches that grow in a wavy, curved pattern.
 Branches are intricately intertwined with other branches.

 These are wolf's milk slime, Lycogala epidendrum occurred around the hollow of the same decayed tree.
+They may excrete a pink paste if the outer wall is broken before maturity.
+I think this is the origin of its curious name.

-When immature, the fruiting body is yellowish, as shown in the bottom left, but as it matures, it turns black and eventually the surface becomes whitish like it's powdered.
+This is the slime molds occurred on the fern stem.
+I think it's Physarum globuliferum.
+When the fruiting body is immature, it may be yellowish color, as shown in the bottom left of the photo, as it matures, it turns black, but eventually its surface becomes whitish like it's powdered due to the calcium granules the slime molds have secreted.
 Sorry if it's wrong, it's just my speculation.

-Stemonitis fusca, commonly known as “Chocolate Tube Slime Molds”.
+This is Stemonitis fusca, commonly known as “Chocolate Tube Slime Molds”.
 This slime mold appears very often in this woods and elsewhere.

 Finally, do you know what this is?
 Of course, this is not a slime mold, but a white fungus that parasitizes selectively insects.
 Maybe a long-horned beetle fell victim to this fungus.